the journey of jamie hawkesworth

 From shooting in Preston Bus Station to exhibiting in a 17th Century Dutch residence, Jamie Hawkesworth’s photography has journeyed across the globe documenting the gentle grit and glamour of real life.

-Landscape with Tree, is the very simple and descriptive title of Jamie Hawkesworth's new exhibition in Amsterdam, at Huis Marseille, a 17th Century residence alongside one of the city's canal.
+Landscape with Tree is the very simple and descriptive title of Jamie Hawkesworth's new exhibition in Amsterdam, at Huis Marseille, a 17th Century residence alongside one of the city's canal.
 "I never want to overdress things," Jamie explains on the phone from LA, the week before the opening when pressed on the exhibition title.
 "I like the idea of reducing a photograph down to exactly what it is."
-Afforded the space to think big and present his work across the museum's many rooms, he's instead been focussing on the simplicity and sensibility that define his work, and make it recognisably his.
+Afforded the space to think big and present his work across the museum's many rooms, he's instead been focussing on the simplicity and sensibility that define his work, and make it recognizably his.
 The landscape and tree in question is in Congo, an image Jamie shot in 2016.
-A rolling, verdant hill, covered in gentle shadow, pierced with a sliver of orange-yellow sunlight.
+A rolling, verdant hill, covered in gentle shadow, pierced with a sliver of orange-yellow shadow.
 One sad and solitary and magnificent tree thrusts up in the middle of the frame, in the most perfectly tree-like shape imaginable.

 It's finding and capturing these moments of unremarkable yet outstanding beauty that appeals most Jamie as a photographer.
 "I think it's just the openness of photography that I love so much," he explains.
 "You can just go somewhere, respond to something, with a camera you can have a conversation with a tree, a bus, concrete, a person.
 You're exchanging something, which is kind of incredible really.
 It doesn't take much to pick up a camera and catch a train to a place you've never been before and respond to what you come across.
 To me, that always felt like a very intuitive and natural thing to do."